oracle/nosql-examples/examples-nosql-cluster-deployment/scenario-10.md

 ## Increase availability - modify the replication factor

-In this step, we will add replicas but we will continue to mantain the same name of shards.
+In this step, we will add replicas but we will continue to maintain the same number of shards.
 - Deployed on 3 Storage Nodes – capacity=1 - RF=3, with small capacity machines the system will create 1 shard

 ![Oracle NoSQL](./multi-node-cap1.jpg)

 In the previous section, we explained that configuring your store requires these steps:
-- Install the sofware in a set of NEW storage nodes
+- Install the software in a set of NEW storage nodes
 - Configure and start a set of NEW storage Nodes
 - Deploy YOUR topology.
 In this case - deploy YOUR NEW topology - Increase availability - modify the replication factor